ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/story-interactive.md

 ## Import scripts

-It's important when creating the documents to import the extension by adding the following line:
+It's important when creating the stories to import the script by adding the following line:

 ```html
 <script async custom-element="amp-story-interactive" src="https://cdn.ampproject.org/v0/amp-story-interactive-0.1.js"></script>
 ```

-## Understanding the extension
+## Understanding the elements

 Understanding how the elements work is crucial to integrating them successfully, so we have created [a Codepen collection](https://codepen.io/collection/DEGRLE) to host demos of the components and some of their styling variants.